21Mikha/AirTrafficRadar-Unity/README.md

-# UnityAirRadar – Live Flight Tracking Demo
+# AirTrafficRadar – Live Flight Tracking Demo
 ### Real-Time Air Traffic Visualization in Unity 6 (2D)

-UnityAirRadar is a lightweight 2D visualization tool that displays **real-time flight data** using the OpenSky Network API.
+AirTrafficRadar is a lightweight 2D visualization tool that displays **real-time flight data** using the OpenSky Network API.
 It shows aircraft positions on a radar-style map, updates them smoothly, and supports filtering and detailed flight inspection.

 ---